RitioL/PolyFatigueCrackSim/README.md

 ### Preprocessing:
 0. **Set `config.json`**
-    - Set your workplace path.
+    - Set your workplace path, or use the default workplace path.
 Add `monitor.ps1`, `startup.bat`, and `subroutines3_revised.for` to your workplace, and I will explain the functions of these files shortly.
     - Decide the type of grain boundary (smooth or non-smooth).
 For smooth grain boundary models, the meshing uses Gmsh and the corresponding scripts, where the basic principle is to first generate triangular meshes and then recombine them into quadrilaterals.
 For non-smooth models, the mesh resembles the gridded data format of EBSD.
 However, the script for converting EBSD data into polycrystalline models is not provided here.
 You can try converting it to the .tser file format first (it's recommended to check out Neper's GitHub discussion forum, where you'll find plenty of valuable modeling experiences).
     - ![Smooth vs. Non-smooth Grain Boundaries](images/gb.png)
 1. **Run `scriptGenerator.py`**